Corkle/Slack-Elixir/README.md

   * token - validation token used to confirm request came from Slack
   * reponse_url - string containing URL for delayed response to request

-  Action request only fields (nil for command requests)
+  Action request only fields (defaults to `nil` for command requests):
   * callback_id - string of callback_id from message attachment
   * action_ts - string timestamp when action occurred
   * message_ts - string timestamp when message containing action